 The scandal of her first attempt to ride in Pardubice reverberated across Europe.
 Ten years later, she became her nation’s figurehead in its darkest hour.
 Then came retribution, first from one totalitarian regime and then from another.
 Her achievements were erased from history, and her story, as a result, has never been fully told before.

 Unbreakable is a tale of courage, heartbreak and defiance, in an age of prejudice and fear.
 In the background are forces – sexism, class hatred, nationalism – whose shadows darken today’s world too.
 In the foreground are eccentric aristocrats, socialite spies, daredevil jockeys – and a race so brutal that some consider merely taking part in it a sign of insanity.
 At its heart is a unique hero – and a unique love affair between a woman and a horse.

-Hear (or read) my interview with Radio Prague here.
+Hear, or read, my interview with Radio Prague (in English) here.